• Christmas Recipes

 Bignolati is the name for Sicilian-style sausage bread.
 It's usually served on holidays like Christmas and New Year's Eve.

-Can I use any type of sausage?
+Can I use any type of sausage in Italian Sausage Bread?

-Hot or sweet Italian sausage works really well depending on everyone's preference.
+Hot or sweet Italian sausage works really well, depending on everyone's preference.

 Can I turn this into a stromboli?